Jimmy Barry-Murphy: Cork

 1999 was make-or-break year for Barry-Murphy.
-He introduced a host of new players and one of the youngest Cork teams ever took to the field in the championship.
-The Munster final saw Cork take on Clare, a team that had defeated them at the semi-final stage in 1997 and 1998.
-Clare entered the game as the red-hot favourites and as possible All-Ireland contenders, however, a younger Cork team finally triumphed and Barry-Murphy finally led his team to a senior Munster title.
+He introduced a host of new players and one of the youngest Cork teams ever took to the field in the championship against a Waterford team that reached an all Ireland semi final the previous year.
+Despite Waterford being favourites Cork passed the test with flying colours and comfortably beat the Deise men by six points in the end.
+The Munster final saw Cork take on Clare, a team that had defeated Cork in their previous four championship games 1993, 1995, 1997 and 1998.
+Cork's most recent champions win over Clare was in 1988.
+Clare entered the game as the red-hot favourites and as possible All-Ireland contenders, however, a younger Cork team finally triumphed and Barry-Murphy finally led his team to a first senior Munster title since 1992.
 Cork defeated reigning All-Ireland champions Offaly by three points in the All-Ireland semi-final before reaching the championship decider with Kilkenny.
 The game, played in atrocious conditions, proved to be an anti-climax.
-Cork were victorious by a single point and Barry-Murphy had finally led his county back to the All-Ireland title.
+Cork were victorious by a single point and Barry-Murphy had finally led his county back to the All-Ireland title Cork's first since 1990.

-In 2000 Barry-Murphy's Cork retained their Munster title.
+In 2000 Barry-Murphy's Cork comfortably overcame a spirited challenge from Limerick in their opening championship game.
+Cork retained their Munster title when they beat Tipperary in a thrilling Munster final.
 In spite of Tipperary scoring three goals Cork outscored Tipp by 0–23 to 3–12.
-Once again, the experts predicted a Cork-Kilkenny final, however, Offaly were waiting in the All-Ireland semi-final and duly defeated Cork.
+Once again, the experts predicted a Cork-Kilkenny final.
+However Offaly were waiting in the All-Ireland semi-final and in a defiant last stand from that great Offaly team, they duly defeated Cork gaining sweet revenge for their defeat to the same county the previous year at the same stage.
 This was Barry-Murphy's last game in charge as he resigned as manager shortly afterwards.

 On 6 September 2011, Barry-Murphy was re-appointed as Cork senior hurling team manager with a contract until the end of the 2014 campaign.
+In 2012 Barry Murphy led Cork to a National Hurling League Final appearance where Cork were beaten by Kilkenny.
+In the Championship Cork lost to Tipperary in Munster, but beat Offaly and Wexford in the qualifiers, Waterford in a Quarter Final before eventually losing to Galway in the All Ireland Semi Finals.

+In 2013 Barry Murphy led Cork to a Munster Final appearance with Cork losing to Limerick.
+Cork went on to beat Kilkenny and Dublin to reach the All Ireland Final.
+Cork were seconds away from a remarkable all Ireland triumph however Clare scored a late point to force a replay, with Cork eventually losing out to Clare in the replay.